peidevs/Event_Resources/PendingMeetUps.md

 * also: see 'Upcoming Meetups' in Slack
     * the canvas/sticky thing in elders channel

-* Nolan up for jj vcs in JUN 2026
+### Misc

 * Simrat Singh (sp?) wants to speak on a personal project
     - recent grad from UPEI, now with SpryPoint

-### Misc

 * possibly Japneet K
 * topics: Tailscale
 * consider panel on AI as follow-up to open forum in MAY 2023